transcriptaze/vpd/GUIDE.md

 _Command options:_
 ```
-id          Identifier of the input to delete (the identifier is the automatically generated ID assigned to the input)
+id          Identifier of the input to update (the identifier is the automatically generated ID assigned to the input)
 name        Name of input.
 attribute   Input attribute - one of name,x,y,xy or part
 value       New attribute value.